-3.1 magnitude earthquake rocks area in northern Oklahoma
+3.1 Magnitude Earthquake Rocks Area in Northern Oklahoma

+In the USGS's 2107 earthquake forecast map, scientists forecast that Oklahoma will continue to have the nation's biggest man-made earthquake problem, but it probably won't be as shaky as recent years.
 The U.S. Geological Survey says the 3.1 magnitude earthquake was recorded at 6:50 a.m.
 Saturday more than 10 miles northeast of Helena in Alfalfa County.
-The earthquake was recorded at a depth of about three miles.

 Add your comments below